FelixOnline/FelixAdmin/readme.md

 		"column": // Column name to order
 		"direction": // ASC or DESC
 	}]
+	"actions": { // Actions to run on selected records in a list view "doThis": { // Action name - must be a class in the FelixOnline\Admin\Actions namespace "label": "Do something", // Button label
+				"icon": "road" // Glyphicon name (see Bootstrap docs) }
+	}
 	"modes": {
 		"new": {
 			"enabled": // Is this tab available
-			"roles": [] // What roles can access this table, if empty/not set applies to all roles },
+			"roles": [] // What roles can access this table, if empty/not set applies to all roles "callback": // If specified, the action (see the actions section) will be executed with the new record.
+Please note that the message from the callback will replace that of the link to the details page for the new entry
+		},
 		"search": {
 			"enabled": // Is this tab available